Seagate/cortx/doc/MeroQuickStart.md

 Now commit your changes

-> $ git commit -m ‘mero - Some description of change’
+> $ git commit -m ‘GID - Appropriate Feature/Change Description’

 Check git log to see your commit, verify the author name